Krantiveera Sangolli Rayanna (2012 film): Filming

 The team was filmed in Jaipur (Rajasthan) with more than a thousand artists, including horses and elephants.
 The production team shot for 40 days in a desert village called Thula to capture the battle scene.
 Fake human body parts were designed by Rajasthan artists for the war scenes to make the war sequences look real.

 Producer Anand Appugol explained the shooting experience to the press.
 "It cost more than ₹5 million per day of shooting and cost around ₹20 million only for war scenes.
 Jaya Prada, who appears as Kittur Chennamma spent 30 days with the team".
 She said, "I have acted in nearly 700 films.
 But I haven’t seen a rich film like this ever shot in the south".
 Producer Appugol said about his favorite star, "Darshan Thoogudeep was totally involved in the character of Sangolli Rayanna while filming the scenes".

 The film will be a big boost to the Kannada film industry and Darshan Thoogudeep's career as it is made with a very high budget and a good team.
 Film posters were nominated for the Internet Poster Design Award.

 In the war field, 30 elephants, hundreds of horses, thousands of soldiers, 320 fighters from Bangalore, Hyderabad, and Mumbai have taken part in some risky shots.
 Seven cameras, including the latest photogenic 500, fitting small cameras to the horses and heli-cam were pressed into action.
 Shooting in Murugod cave was another rich experience.
 The cave to the road level was used for five days shoot for the film.
-Twenty-five days were spent shooting on location in Mysore.
+Twenty-five days were spent shooting on location in Mysuru.

 Veteran actor Srinivasa Murthy fell down from a speeding horse at Jaipur at the shooting spot, and he was saved by Darshan.